shoreagents/shoreagents-ai-monorepo/GUNTING-TASK-KYLE-INTERVIEW-PENDING-STYLING.md

 - Colors match the design spec
 - All animations smooth
 - Mobile looks perfect
-- Stephen says "Nice work!" 🎉
+- Stephen says "Nice work!" ≡ƒÄë

 ---

-## 💪 YOU GOT THIS, KYLE!
+## ≡ƒÆ¬ YOU GOT THIS, KYLE!

 This is a quick win that will make the whole flow look professional.
 Just follow the patterns from the reference files and you'll nail it!